facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast blog search brokercheck brokercheck

 Investing

-When it comes to securities portfolios, we recommend investing a substantial part in assets denominated in the currency of the country where our clients retire to mitigate currency risks.
-This is particularly more important with bonds than with stocks.
-Emerging markets can bring additional challenges though: depending on inflation and political instability risks, clients retiring in emerging markets may need to keep a significant portion of their portfolio in the currencies of more stable, developed countries (such as a basket of U.S. dollars, yen, or euros).
+When it comes to securities portfolios, we recommend investing a substantial part in assets denominated in the currency of the country where our clients reside most of the year to mitigate currency risks.
+This is even more important with bonds than with stocks.
+Emerging markets can bring additional challenges, though: depending on inflation and political instability risks, clients retiring in emerging markets may need to keep a significant portion of their portfolio in the currencies of more stable, developed countries (such as a basket of U.S. dollars, yen, or euros).

-Investing can still be done through U.S.-based accounts, and it is usually our recommendation.
-The investment market place in the U.S. generally provides more investment options at lower costs, as well as better protection for investors including against default (SIPC insurance).
-While U.S. mutual funds are not available for Americans abroad, a similar vehicle, Exchange Traded Funds (ETFs), are generally available to non-U.S. residents.
-We typically use a combination of individual shares, as well as ETFs or funds that are legally available in our clients’ country of residence, some of which have underlying assets in the same currency, to build a well-diversified portfolio.
+Investing can still be done through U.S.-based accounts, which is usually our recommendation.
+The investment marketplace in the U.S. generally provides more investment options at lower costs and better protection for investors, including against default (SIPC insurance).
+While U.S. open-end funds, e.g., “mutual funds”, are not available to Americans abroad, a similar vehicle, Exchange Traded Funds (ETFs), are generally accessible to non-U.S. residents.
+We typically use a combination of individual shares and ETFs or funds that are legally available in our clients’ country of residence, some of which have underlying assets in the same currency, to build a well-diversified portfolio.

 Taxes